rajatetc/blog-posts/cknw7ki3m01r7ews1bjkd0gdt.md

 ### useEffect

 Now, that we have our function.
-Let's set it up such that it is called whenever the app gets mounted using `useEffect` hook.
+Let's set up our `useEffect` hook.

 ```
   useEffect(() => {